ctelfer/onics/README.txt

     pktrel - a program to release packets according to a traffic specification for delay, loss, jitter, throughput, etc.. (unfinished)

-    pktdiff - a program to compare packet streams or traces and emit differences between them. (not started)
+    pdiff - a program to compare packet streams or traces and emit differences between them. (not started)

+    ppick - a program to select a subset of packets from a stream.
+This is a PML script.

 MORE SAMPLES

-   TODO

-   See testdata/pml/cg_test*.pml for more PML code examples.
+   See tests/data/pml/*.pml for more PML code examples.